TronFortyTwo/OnTheRoad/README.md

 Highlighted features are a bundled vivid container for easy and fast installation of multiple containers, friendly CLI tool, seamlessy integration with Libertine containers.

+# Building

+## Using OnTheRoad

+Inside an OnTheRoad container is enought to launch the package.sh script to make, cmake and click-dev installed in your container.

+## Using Clickable

+You can also use clickable using the standard procedure to build the .click package.
+You'll need some package such as make, cmake and click-dev installed in your container.

 # License

 This app is licensed under the GNU GPLv3 license.
 Copyright (c) 2017 Emanuele Sorce emanuele.sorce@hotmail.com